2507612boss-byte/eduard-pil-biography-/README.en.md

 <a href="BookEcon/P4_05_book_nast_kniga_2025.JPG" data-lightbox="BookEcon" data-title="The Economist’s Handbook (2025)">
 <img src="BookEcon/P4_05_book_nast_kniga_2025.JPG" alt="The Economist’s Handbook(2025)" width="100">
 </a>

+<h4>The book contents are presented in PDF files.
+To download, select and click on the small icon of the desired volume below, then scroll to the end for reading.</h4>

 <a href="BookEcon/P4_06_book_theory_econ_cris_Vol1.pdf" data-lightbox="BookEcon" data-title="Theory of Economic Crises.
 Vol. 1 (2018)">
 <img src="BookEcon/P4_06_book_theory_econ_cris_Vol1.pdf" alt="Theory of Economic Crises.
 Vol. 1 (2018)" width="100">